blueburrito24/obsidiannotes/Cyborg Spider-Man Custom details.md

 - I will install a hole for a peg to connect the bandana piece at the right side of the headsculpt.
 - I also need to paint yellow and blackwash the utility belt.
 - Then I need to sculpt wraps around the right leg using putty and blackwash after drying.
 - I also want to add the stitches, so I will draw lines onto the body using my micron pens then sculpt little putty pellets and stick them across the lines, then painting them with metallic silver to stand out.
+The pellets should cover most of the lines.